piku/piku/docs/INSTALL.md

 ### Raspbian Jessie, Debian 8

+> **Warning:**
+> These OS releases are no longer supported and these instructions are kept for reference purposes only.

 In Raspbian Jessie, Debian 8 and other `systemd` distributions where [uWSGI][uwsgi] is already available pre-compiled (but split into a number of plugins), do the following:

 ```bash